Create Split-Color Text in Photoshop

 Step 5: Reverse the gradient colors

-Just like with the stroke, the colors for the background need to be in the reverse order of the text, otherwise the text will disappear from view.
+Just like we did with the stroke, the background colors need to be the opposite of the text.

 The Reverse option in Photohop's Gradient Fill dialog box